EconomyLens.com

 Related

-“The full effects of tariff increases have yet to be felt — with many changes being phased in over time and companies initially absorbing some tariff increases through (profit) margins,” the Organisation for Economic Co-operation and Development said.
-“But (they) are becoming increasingly visible in spending choices, labour markets and consumer prices,” the report noted.
+“The full effects of tariff increases have yet to be felt—with many changes being phased in over time and companies initially absorbing some tariff increases through (profit) margins,” the Organisation for Economic Co-operation and Development said.
+“But (they) are becoming increasingly visible in spending choices, labour markets and consumer prices,” the report said.

 The OECD raised the growth outlook of other major economies: to 4.9 percent in China, 1.2 percent in the eurozone, and 1.1 percent in Japan.
-However, the OECD flagged a drop in industrial production in recent months in several countries, including Brazil, Germany, and South Korea, and moderating consumption in the United States, China, and the eurozone.
+But it flagged a drop in industrial production in recent months in several countries, including Brazil, Germany, and South Korea, and moderating consumption in the United States, China, and the eurozone.

 © 2024 AFP